spcourse/website/_schedules/Scientific Programming/index.md

 The deadlines depend on the course you're starting this period and on the pace you decided to do the course at: *relaxed* (finish SP1 and SP2 in one year), *standard* (finish all courses in one year), and *fast* (finish all courses in one semester).
 Most students tend to follow the standard schedule.
 The standard schedule corresponds to an investment of about 10 hours per week, but this varies a lot per student and educational background.

 The proposed schedules are worked out for only the most common cases.
-If non of those seems to apply to you, please contact us.
+If none of those seems to apply to you, please contact us.

 The deadline schedules: